pajtai/Netlumination.com/application/_posts/2010-04-14-bite-sized-emacs.md

 Usually line wrapping is on by default.
 You can see it is when a line comes to the edge of the screen, the '\' is shown and the line continues one below.
 If the line is truncated on the other hand, you won't be able to see the rest of the line, you'll only be able to see a '$'.
-You can use
-<a href="http://www.emacswiki.org/emacs/TruncateLines">truncate lines</a> to toggle back and forth between the wrap and
-truncate states by typing (this will be local to that buffer):
+You can use [truncate lines](http://www.emacswiki.org/emacs/TruncateLines) to toggle back and forth between the wrap and truncate states by typing (this will be local to that buffer):

     M-x toggle-truncate-lines